Yigitceli/Yigitceli/README.md

 - 📫 How to reach me:

-You can reach me from my email: Yigit.celi@outlook.com. \b Also my Instagram: https://www.instagram.com/ybalceli
+You can reach me from my email: Yigit.celi@outlook.com.

+Also my Instagram: https://www.instagram.com/ybalceli